What is the Tenant Fees Act and what will it mean for lettings

 The act is aimed at reducing the initial costs tenants face when renting a property and will help them to see exactly what they are paying for and when.
 It will help landlords to provide fair, good quality and affordable homes for people to live, and the government believe the act will rebalance the relationship between landlords and tenants.

-The Tenant Fees Act came into effect on 1 June 2019 after going through both the House of Commons and House of Lords.
+The Tenant Fees Act came into effect on 1 June 2019.

 The Tenant Fees Act guidance applies to all of the following types of tenancy within England: